roscrl/go-template/README.md

 `chi` for routering
 `zap` for logging
-`clock` for mocking time
 `templ` for server side template rendering

-`httptest` to spin up mock server responses & http integration requests `is` for testing assertions
+`httptest` to spin up mock server responses & http integration requests
+`is` for testing assertions
 `moq` for mocking